Prevention-Themed PSHE Workshops

 Workshops often use real-life stories and statistics to illustrate these points.
 This approach makes the consequences tangible and relatable.

-Moreover, facilitators emphasise that crime is not a victimless act.
-Even minor offences can have ripple effects that impact many people.
-This understanding encourages empathy and responsibility.
+Moreover, facilitators emphasise that crime is not a victimless act - even minor offences can have ripple effects that impact many people - an understanding that encourages empathy and responsibility.

-To explore more about the detailed effects and educational approaches, you can visit the crime and consequences workshops page.
+To explore more about prevention-themed educational workshops, you can visit Pathways Education Project's crime and consequences page.

 Practical Benefits of Educational Crime-Prevention Workshops